StackVista/stackstate-docs/setup/cli.md

 ### Wizard config (Linux and Windows install)

-The binary files downloaded in the Linux and Windows install methods described above include a configuration wizard to generate the configuration file.
+The binary files downloaded in the Linux and Windows install methods described above include a configuration wizard to generate the StackState CLI configuration file.
 When you run any command, the StackState CLI will look for a configuration file.
-If no valid configuration file is found, the wizard will guide you through creating one and store it under your user's home directory.
+If no valid configuration file is found, the wizard will guide you through creating one and store it under the user's home directory.

+For example:
 ```
 $ sts graph list-types
 No config was found.
 Would you like to configure CLI using wizard? (y/N) y